 Recall that Jesus returns to this place of worship – where once he was a “child prodigy,” now he is challenging the Sadducees on who is worthy to enter the Kingdom of Heaven.

-These matters are part of a giant theological squabble among Jews about who are the chosen or the elect among the tribes of Israel.
-This example is an intermural fight; organized religions all have a version of the same issue.
+These matters are part of a giant theological squabble.
+Jews who are the chosen or those elect, an intermural fight that most organized religions have a version of the same issue.

 Jesus says: ‘Let the children come to me…for the kingdom of God belongs to such as these…whoever does not accept the kingdom of God as a child will never enter it.”